derhuerst/flacon/readme.md

 ### `flacon(id, [mocks])`

 Loads a module by `id`.
-Returns the module.
+Caches and returns the module.

-If `mocks` are passed, they will be used to instead of its dependencies.
-Otherwise the module will be cached.
+`mocks` is an object of mocking functions by id.
+Mocked dependencies will not be cached.

 - `id`: The identifier, unique to the container.
 - `mocks`: A map of callbacks, mapped by module `id`.
 The return value of each callback will be the mock.